salesforce/OmniXAI/docs/omnixai.rst

 - :py:mod:`omnixai.explanations`: This package contains the classes for explanation results.
 For example, :py:mod:`omnixai.explanations.tabular.feature_importance` is used for storing feature-importance/attribution explanations.
   All of these classes provide plotting functions for visualization, e.g., "plot" using "Matplotlib", "plotly_plot" using "Dash" and "ipython_plot" for IPython.
-Explanations are categorized into three groups:
+Explanations are categorized into these groups:

   - :py:mod:`omnixai.explanations.tabular`: For tabular explainers, e.g., feature-importance explanation, etc.
   - :py:mod:`omnixai.explanations.image`: For vision explainers, e.g., pixel-importance explanation, etc.